mastodon/documentation/content/en/methods/announcements.md

 Authorization
 : {{<required>}} Provide this header with `Bearer <user token>` to gain authorized access to this API method.

-##### Query parameters

-with_dismissed
-: Boolean.
-If true, response will include announcements dismissed by the user.
-Defaults to false.

 #### Response
 ##### 200: OK